ashleve/lightning-hydra-template/README.md

 ## 📌  Introduction

-**Why you should use it:**
+**Why you might want to use it:**

-- Convenient all-in-one technology stack for deep learning prototyping - allows you to rapidly iterate over new models, datasets and tasks on different hardware accelerators like CPUs, multi-GPUs or TPUs.
+- Convenient technology stack for deep learning prototyping - allows you to rapidly iterate over new models, datasets and tasks on different hardware accelerators like CPUs, multi-GPUs or TPUs.
-- A collection of best practices for efficient workflow and reproducibility.
-- Thoroughly commented - you can use this repo as a reference and educational resource.
+- Thoroughly commented - you can use this repo as an educational resource.
+- A collection of useful tools, configs, and code snippets - you can use this repo as a reference for various utilities, e.g. Makefile, pre-commit hooks or smoke tests.

-**Why you shouldn't use it:**
+**Why you might not want to use it:**

 - Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known problems visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).
-- Template is not really adjusted for data science and building data pipelines that depend on each other (it's much more useful for model prototyping on ready-to-use data).
+- Template is not really adjusted for data science and building data pipelines that depend on each other - it's much efficient to use it for model prototyping on ready-to-use data.
-- The configuration setup is built with simple lightning training in mind (you might need to put some effort to adjust it for different use cases, e.g. lightning lite).
+- The configuration setup is built with simple lightning training in mind - you might need to put some effort to adjust it for different use cases, e.g. lightning lite.
-- Limits you as much as pytorch lightning limits you.

 _\*keep in mind this is unofficial community project_